shoelim/FM_forecasting/README.md

 apptainer build ours.sif ours.def
 ```

-## **Running Examples**
+## **Running Example**
-Once you have created the directories for checkpoints and results, you can then run the provided simple examples inside the container:
+Once you have created the directories for checkpoints and results, you can then run the provided simple example inside the container:

 ```
 apptainer exec ours.sif python train_ae.py \